12 Tips to help your child be a healthy weight

 Don’t make the scales the only measure

-I think it is easy for children like adults to get obsessed with the numbers on the scales.
+I think it is easy for children, like adults, to get obsessed with the numbers on the scales.
 Especially if you are weighing them regularly.

 One way to avoid this is to discuss that you think they have grown so you are checking.